sergeykomlach/AdvancedBiometricPromptCompat/README.md

 **Bugfix: MS Surface Duo** - fixed legacy dialog height; fixed issue when legacy dialog dismissed if wrong finger enrolled

-July 15, 2022

-**Bugfix: OnePlus** - fixed UI behavior - Fingerprint API calls lead to the system Biometric Prompt UI appearing, so fallback dialog not needed anymore

-July 08, 2022

-**Feature: Cryptography** - allow to get the Cipher, initialized by biometric, for ENCRYPT/DECRYPT purpose, see ``BiometricPromptCompat.Builder.setCryptographyPurpose()``

-**Bugfix: Samsung Intelligent Scan** - fixed bug in case of Intelligent Scan started, face out of camera angle, and rescan do not started automatically

-**Bugfix: Blur** - fixed bug when biometric dismissed, but blur remains on the screen

 ## Test app